adamheins/CppADCodeGenEigenPy/README.md

 ## Motivation

 I want to be able to prototype code in Python while making use of fast, compiled auto-differentiated code.
-Autodiff tools in Python often just-in-time compile the code rather than ahead-of-time compile it.
-I don't want to wait for autodiff's JIT every time I run the script if nothing has changed.
+Autodiff tools in Python, such as [JAX](https://github.com/google/jax), often just-in-time compile the code rather than ahead-of-time compile it.
+I don't want to wait for JIT every time I run the script if nothing has changed.

 This project was heavily inspired by larger frameworks that incorporate auto-diff functionality via CppADCodeGen for convenience; in particular, the